Sometimes, you’re short on time, find yourself in a pinch, and just need to get the job done. What do you do?

 So for example, if you’re happy with the results after two weeks, then simply stop using it!
 And when the salt starts overtaking the pepper a bit more than you want?
 Start up with Control GX again.

-So far, it’s super simple to use (you don’t have to pick a specific color) and you’re always in control of how much coverage you want.
+It’s super simple to use (you don’t have to pick a specific color) and you’re always in control of how much coverage you want.
 It’ll never look like you went from salt and pepper, to just pepper overnight.

 4.)
 Socks shrink in the dryer?